 Were there any setbacks?
 YES.
 After about 6 weeks of the kimchi regimen and finally feeling great, all of a sudden one son started sliding backwards into full blown sinusitis.
 He did the kimchi regimen daily, but kept getting worse over the course of one week.
 I purchased fresh jars of kimchi to try, and perhaps on the third jar of trying the kimchi juice, he stabilized and slowly got better to the point of feeling normal and healthy again.
 One possibility that I thought of was that there wasn't any or enough L. sakei in that specific batch of kimchi.
-Perhaps that original batch of kimchi hadn't fermented enough - after all, one study suggested that L. sakei only appears about 2 weeks after the start of fermenting (which is from when it was initially made).

 Family members have had several colds over the past year (which yes, resulted in full blown sinusitis symptoms again).
 The sick person increased the kimchi juice regimen to every other day or daily until feeling better, and then gradually reduced frequency until back to normal (which took a few weeks).
 And yes, each time it has worked successfully (without antibiotics).
 Please note: However, if it had become necessary, we would not have hesitated to go to the doctor for medical treatment and antibiotics.